 The Operating Budget is an estimate of the expenses to maintain, support and operate the roadway and facilities for the next fiscal year.
-The fiscal year 2024 Operating Budget was approved for \$437.7 million on May 2, 2023.
+The fiscal year 2023 Operating Budget was approved for \$425.2 million on May 3, 2022.

 The Commission prepares the Ten-Year Capital Plan for its facilities and equipment (exclusive of Mon/Fayette and Southern Beltway projects), consisting of the Highway Program, the Technology Program, Fleet Equipment, and Facilities and Energy Management Operations, which it updates each year.
+The Ten-Year Capital Plan includes expenses to improve and maintain the Turnpike System in a state of good repair, ensure customer safety and convenience and address capacity constraints.
 All capital projects are reviewed and prioritized and the most critical and important projects necessary to maintain the Turnpike System in a state of good repair are pursued.
-The Capital Plan for fiscal year 2024 was adopted by the Commission on May 2, 2023.
-The adopted Capital Plan calls for an investment of \$7.5 billion, net of federal reimbursements, over the coming decade.
+The Capital Plan for fiscal year 2023 was adopted by the Commission on May 3, 2022.
+The adopted Capital Plan calls for an investment of \$7.2 billion, net of federal reimbursements, over the coming decade.